-This list of chapters and page numbers is your starting point.
-For more help in finding information you need, go to the first page of a chapter.
+This list of chapters and page number rs is your starting point.
+For more help ir , , he first page of a chapter.
 You will find a detailed list of topics at the beginning of each chapter.

-Explains what it means to be in a Medicare health plan and how to use this booklet.
+detailed list of topics at the beginning of each chapter.
+Chapter 1.
+Getting started as a member2 Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.

-Tells you how to get in touch with our plan (MedMutual Advantage Choice HMO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
+Chapter 2.
+Important phone numbers and resources20 Tells you how to get in touch with our plan (MedMutual Advantage Choice HMO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
 Chapter 3.
-Using the plan's coverage for your medical services......41

-Explains important things you need to know about getting your medical care as a member of our plan.
+Using the plan's coverage for your medical services4 Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.
 Chapter 4.
-Medical Benefits Chart (what is covered and what you pay)......54

-Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Medical Benefits Chart (what is covered and what you pay)54 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
 Explains how much you will pay as your share of the cost for your covered medical care.
 Chapter 5.
-Using the plan's coverage for your Part D prescription drugs......102

-Explains rules you need to follow when you get your Part D drugs.
+Using the plan's coverage for your Part D prescription drugs102 Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.
 Chapter 6.
-What you pay for your Part D prescription drugs......124
+What you pay for your Part D prescription drugs124